 Caused by the buildup of a protein called amyloid in the organs, amyloidosis can produce symptoms such as weight loss, water retention, and tiredness.

 Some people also experience symptoms that resemble nerve damage, such as tingling in the hands and feet.
-Chemical medications are used to treat the condition.
+Doctors use medications to treat the condition.

 AS presents in a variety of ways, and the condition requires different forms of treatment.
-Doctors often prescribe nonsteroidal anti-inflammatory drugs (NSAIDs) to reduce the inflammation in the body.
+Doctors often prescribe nonsteroidal anti-inflammatory drugs (NSAIDs) to reduce inflammation.

-If NSAIDs alone are not enough, other medications can be used to help reduce particular symptoms and slow disease progression.
-These may include:
+If NSAIDs alone are not enough, other medications may help reduce particular symptoms and slow disease progression.
+They include:

-- Biologics: These injectable medications target specific parts of the immune system to help prevent inflammation and relieve AS symptoms such as joint pain and stiffness.
+- Biologics: These injectable medications target specific parts of the immune system.
 Types of biologics include TNF inhibitors, IL-17 inhibitors, and IL-12/23 inhibitors.

 - JAK inhibitors: JAK inhibitors are a newer type of AS treatment.
 They target the JAK family of enzymes, which signal cells to make inflammatory proteins called cytokines.
-JAK inhibitors are taken orally.
+People take JAK inhibitors orally.

 Using topical ice or heat packs may also help relieve symptoms.